-At the moment the diagnosis and treatment of ovarian cancers lags behind other high profile diseases like prostate or breast cancer.
+At the moment the diagnosis and treatment of ovarian cancer lags behind other high profile diseases like prostate or breast cancer.
 And we think this is unacceptable.
 That’s why we’re on a mission to stop women dying.
 By finding and funding the innovators who will help us break this cancer.
 From the scientists working on the latest breakthroughs in the lab to the people raising the vital funds we need to make our vision a reality.

 We believe that investing in scientific research will tackle, and ultimately defeat, ovarian cancer.

 We fund research based on specific priorities and beliefs.
 These are:

 - It must be translational: that is research that will translate from the lab into real life.
 Research that makes a difference to women with ovarian cancer.

 - It will address these three priority areas: